OdeToCode/AtTheMovies/README.md

 AtTheMovies
 ===========
-Just foolin around with some JS frameworks
+Experiments with frameworks, languages, and tools